envoyproxy/examples/zstd/example.rst

 Step 1: Start all of our containers
 ***********************************

-Change to the ``examples/zstd`` directory and bring up the docker composition.
+Change to the ``zstd`` directory and bring up the docker composition.

 .. code-block:: console

     $ pwd
-    envoy/examples/zstd
+    examples/zstd
     $ docker compose pull
     $ docker compose up --build -d
     $ docker compose ps